bonezone2001/fabric-simulation/README.md

 This is a 2D simulation of cloth.
 Sorta.
 I just use it for simulating cloth but it can also simulate rope, chains and other things that are linked together via physics constraints.

-The code is not the absolute best I've ever made, I made it really quickly after seeing somebody else do something similar for their project in java.
+The code is not the absolute best I've ever made, I made it really quickly after seeing somebody else do something similar for their project.
 I just sped through it so if the code isn't of the highest quality or I do things wrong.
 You have my appologises.
 It is also my first time creating my OWN CMake project.
 I've had experience building other people's but never creating my own.

 ## Usage